inpefess/gym-saturation/doc/source/basic-usage.rst

 Basic Usage
 ############

-Initializing Environments
+Initialising Environments
 **************************

 Using environments from ``gym-saturation`` is very similar to using them in `Gymnasium <https://gymnasium.farama.org/>`__.
-You initialize an environment via:
+You initialise an environment via:

 .. code:: python